Robert Molesworth, 1st Viscount Molesworth: Life and career

 Robert Molesworth was born on 7 September 1656, four days after the death of his father; his mother Judith Bysse later remarried Sir William Tichborne of Beaulieu.
 He was probably raised by his mother's family, the Bysses, at Brackenstown, near Swords, County Dublin.
+In 1689 he was proscribed by James II's Patriot Parliament and fled from Ireland to London.
+William III made him the English ambassador to Denmark partly to secure Danish mercenaries and to break Denmark's alliance with France, first in a private mission and from 1692 as envoy extraordinaire He had to leave Denmark quickly.

+On his return animosity from William III meant he was unable to secure any position despite backing from influential Whig ministers.
+Instead he became the center of the more radical Commonwealthmen faction of the Whigs and the Earl of Shaftesbury regarded him as a mentor.
+He was regarded as the most quoted liberal Whig of his lifetime.

+Queen Anne did make him an Irish Privy Councillor but he had to resign from that when in 1713 a convocation of the Church of Ireland recommended prosecution for "an indictable profanation of the holy scriptures", after he had quoted Scripture in the course of an insult to Church of Ireland representatives at a viceregal levée.

 In 1720, Molesworth and his grandson lost a significant investment in the South Sea Bubble.
 In Parliament, since his colleagues suggested there was no law under which to punish the perpetrators, he called for the Commons to "upon this occasion follow the example of the ancient Romans, who, having no law against parricide, because their legislators supposed no son could be so unnaturally wicked as to embrue his hands in his father's blood, made one to punish so heinous a crime as soon as it was committed; and adjudged the guilty wretch to be thrown alive, sewn up in a sack, into the Tiber".
 He concluded that he would see the same punishment applied to the directors of the South Sea Company, calling them the parricides of their country.